Godfrey Mwakikagile: Education and early employment

+Edward Vaughn, simply known as Ed Vaughn, was, together with C.L.R.
+James and Amiri Baraka, one of the leading African American delegates to the Sixth Pan-African Congress held at the University of Dar es Salaam in Tanzania in June 1974 that was chaired by President Nyerere.
+It was the first of its kind to be held on African soil.
+The last one, the Fifth Pan-African Congress, was held in Manchester, England, in October 1945 and was attended by future African leaders Kwame Nkrumah, Jomo Kenyatta and Hastings Kamuzu Banda who became the first presidents of their countries on attainment of independence.

-The organisation was formed to establish ties with African countries – some of its members went to live and work in Africa including Tanzania – and supported liberation movements in the countries of southern Africa in their struggle against white minority rule.
+The Pan-African Congress-USA was formed to establish ties with African countries – some of its members went to live and work in Africa including Tanzania – and supported liberation movements in the countries of southern Africa in their struggle against white minority rule.
 It was inspired by and followed the teachings and writings of Kwame Nkrumah, Julius Nyerere, Ahmed Sékou Touré, Marcus Garvey, and Malcolm X. These were also the only leaders whose portraits were on the wall of the conference hall of the Pan-African Congress-USA.
 Pan-African Congress leaders and other members also wore Nyerere suit worn by President Nyerere and other Tanzanian leaders, as did Amiri Baraka, formerly LeRoi Jones, who also greatly admired Nyerere and was a Pan-Africanist close ally of Ed Vaughn.

 Nyerere was greatly admired and highly respected not just for his statesmanship and Pan-Africanist credentials but for other qualities as well.
 As Dr. Matt Meyer, an academic and the Africa Support Network Coordinator for the War Resisters, stated in “Revolutionary Nonviolence: Statecraft Lessons from the Global South," Tikkun, Volume 30, Issue 3, Duke University Press, Summer 2015:

 “Tanzanian intellectual Godfrey Mwakikagile, author of numerous works on contemporary statecraft, noted that Nyerere led with 'extraordinary intelligence.'”

 President Jimmy Carter described Nyerere as "a world leader" not just an African leader, and as "a scholar" and "a philosopher."
 His scholarly accomplishments included translating Shakespeare's Julius Caesar and The Merchant of Venice into Swahili.
 He also translated Plato's magnum opus, The Republic, into Swahili, considered to be his last major literary work before he died in 1999.
 Professor Issa Shivji said Nyerere revealed to them at a conference in Dar es Salaam commemorating his 75th birthday that he had finished translating Plato's work into Swahili.

 He strongly promoted the use of Kiswahili (Swahili) as a unifying language in Tanzania and, by extension, in East Africa, more than any other leader did.